clover1ess/Markdown-class/markdown class .md

 };
 let carot = Carotenoid(1.72343, 1.734155, 1.60662, 44);
 console.log(carot[0], carot[1], carot[2]);
+/*footnote in markdown of code block is up to following syntax*/
 <body>
     <form id="login-form">
         <input type="text" placeholder="What is your Name?"/>